jeyhunjeyhunzade/backend-engineering-lab/README.md

 The goal of this challenge is to gain **deep backend engineering experience** by:

-- Designing and implementing multiple backend projects.
+- Designing and implementing focused backend projects.
-- Building each project **first in TypeScript** for clarity, then **reimplementing in Go** for performance and systems-level understanding.
+- Building small to mid-sized applications to practice core backend concepts quickly.
+- Building projects in your language(s) of choice based on learning goals and project requirements.
 - Learning modern backend architecture, APIs, databases, CI/CD, and deployment practices.

 ---